China holds live fire drills, as border dispute with India enters fifth week

 This was followed by a formal compliant, or demarche, issued by the Bhutanese government that accused China of constructing a road "inside Bhutanese territory" in "direct violation" of its territorial treaty obligations.

 India and Bhutan have maintained historically strong relations.
-Bhutan co-operates closely with India in determining its foreign policy, and the Indian Army is involved in the training of its armed forces.
+Bhutan cooperates closely with India in determining its foreign policy, and the Indian army is involved in the training of its armed forces.

 China, which does not have formal diplomatic ties with Bhutan, has repeatedly denied that it has violated any treaties and has called India's involvement in the issue "utterly unjustifiable."